The Galilee is mountain ridge in northern Israel, known to the western mostly as the homeland of Jesus of Nazareth.

-Nearby we visit Cana , possible location of the “first miracle” performed by Jesus, in turning water into wine (John 2).
+Nearby we visit “Wedding church” in Cana , located at the possible location of the “first miracle” performed by Jesus, in turning water into wine (John 2).

-If returning to Jerusalem, we could return through the Jordan Valley, passing by Belvoir , Beit She’an , Aenon near Salim , Jericho , Baptism site (el-Maghtas/ Qasr el-Yahud) , Qumran (site of the find of the Dead Sea Scrolls), and the Good Samaritan Inn .
+If we return to Jerusalem, we could proceed by way of the Jordan valley, passing by Belvoir , Beit She’an , Aenon near Salim , Jericho , Baptism site (el-Maghtas/ Qasr el-Yahud) , Qumran (site of the find of the Dead Sea Scrolls), and the Good Samaritan Inn .

 |The Galilee on Wikipedia|

 |The Galilee on Google Maps|